(A repost from April 2015. Why? I like it and wanted to expose it to new followers)

 I completely caved and spelled out my email address, too.
 I must be the most popular guy at QVC.
 How else do you explain the stream of emails flooding my InBox?

 And the ‘schmaltz’ from the phone rep was thicker than fresh churned butter.
 It was hard to resist her pitch.
-Here I was, a QVC virgin moments ago, and a seasoned sales pro to boot, already hyperventilating from my first time and now they wanted more.
+Here I was, a QVC virgin moments ago, and a seasoned sales pro to boot, still hyperventilating from my first time and now they wanted more.

 I was weak, I admit it.
 I needed some recovery time.
 But I also needed recipes, so I succumbed and went a second round, bought a book.
 It felt good.
 I sensed the change.
 I was catching on.
 I enjoyed it.
 It could become habit forming, and I thought, “y’know, an old guy like me needs a thrill every so often.”